 - salt and pepper

-- Roast the squash.
-Preheat the oven to 375°F. Line a sheet tray with parchment paper.
-Cut a small piece of the tops and tips off the acorn squash so they will lay flat on the sheet tray.
-Cut each acorn squash horizontally across the center and scoop out any stringy, seeded pieces.
+- Preheat the oven to 400°F. Optional: line a sheet tray with parchment paper.
+Cut a small piece of the top and bottom off each acorn squash so they will lay flat on the sheet tray.
+Cut each acorn squash horizontally across the center and scoop out the stringy, seeded center.

 - Poke each piece of squash several times with a fork, drizzle with 3 tablespoons of olive oil and season with salt and pepper.
-Roast in a 375°F oven for 35 minutes.
+Roast in a 400°F oven for 35-40 minutes.
 While the squash roasts, prepare the stuffing.

-- Sauté the stuffing.
-In a large sauté pan, heat the remaining 3 tablespoons of olive oil over medium-high to high heat.
-Once the oil shimmers, add the sweet potatoes and onions, cook for about 5 minutes stirring frequently until the sweet potatoes are just starting to soften and the onions are starting to brown.
-Combine the apple with the ingredients in the pan, season with salt and pepper, and sauté for 1 minute longer.
+- In a large sauté pan, heat the remaining 3 tablespoons of olive oil over medium-high to high heat.
+Once the oil shimmers, add the onions, cook for about 1 minutes before adding the garlic, cook for another minute then add the sweet potatoes.
+Season with salt and pepper and stir frequently until the sweet potatoes are just starting to soften and the onions are translucent.

-- Using a spatula or wooden spoon, break apart the sausage into bite sized pieces as it cooks.
-Once the sausage is almost completely browned, about 3 to 4 minutes, deglaze the plan with the marsala wine.
+- Add the sausage to the pan and break into small pieces as it cooks.
+Once the sausage is almost completely browned, about 3 to 4 minutes, deglaze the pan with the marsala wine.
 Allow the wine to reduce, about 1 minute, then add the chicken stock to the pan.
-Reduce the heat to medium-low and simmer until almost all the liquid is absorbed.
-Remove from heat until the acorn squash is done roasting.

 - You can use any apple you have handy, you just want it to be a medium sized apple.
 I tend to stock my fridge with Honeycrisp since those are my fav, but gala tend to be the easiest to find, have great flavor, on the sweet side, but sturdy enough to hold up during cooking.

-- If trying to meal prep or make ahead, you can fill the squash with the sausage and apple filling then store or freeze for later.
-When you're ready to eat just bring to room temperature first, then roast for 10 minutes in a preheated 375°F oven.
+- If trying to meal prep or make ahead, you can fill the squash with the filling then store or freeze for later.
+When you're ready to eat just bring to room temperature first, then roast for 15-20 minutes in a preheated 400°F oven.